tinh-wolffun/unity-runner/README.md

             path: ${{ steps.getManualLicenseFile.outputs.filePath }}
 ```

+Commit and push this so it runs once.
 This will generate a manual activation license request file.
 Save this file and upload it to https://license.unity3d.com/manual

 That will generate a license file for personal.
 Go back to your github project and navigate to Settings -> Secrets